lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

 Note that exiting with `bot.Normal` (0) or other value will result in an error being logged and elevation failing.

 Additionally, the elevation plugin may provide extra feedback to the user when elevation isn't successful to indicate the nature of the failure.

-## Other Reserved Commands
-In addition to the `configure` command, which instructs a plugin to dump it's default configuration to standard out, the following commands are reserved:
-* `init` - After starting the connector and on reload, the robot will call external plugins with a command argument of `init`.
-Since all environment variables for the robot are set at that point, it would be possible to e.g. save a robot data structure that could be loaded and used in a cron job.
-* `event` - This command is reserved for future use with e.g. user presence change & channel join/leave events
-* `catchall` - Plugins with `CatchAll: true` will be called for commands directed at the robot that don't match a command plugin.
-Normally these are handled by the compiled-in `help` plugin, but administrators could override that setting and provide their own plugin with `CatchAll: true`.
-Note that having multiple such plugins is probably a bad idea.

 # Using the Terminal Connector
 Interacting with your bot in a chat app might not always be convenient or fast; to simplify